Grammar–translation method: History and philosophy

 The grammar–translation method originated from the practice of teaching Latin.
 In the early 16th century, Latin was the most widely studied foreign language because of its prominence in government, academia and business.
 However, the use of Latin then dwindled and was gradually replaced by various vernaculars on the national and regional level and with French and later English on the international level.
 After the decline of Latin, the purpose of learning it in schools changed.
 Previously, students had learned Latin for the purpose of communication and not just reading, but it came to be learned as a purely academic subject.

 Throughout Europe in the 18th and the 19th centuries, the education system was formed primarily around a concept called faculty psychology.
 The theory dictated that the body and mind were separate and the mind consisted of three parts: the will, emotion and intellect.
 It was believed that the intellect could eventually be sharpened enough to control the will and emotions by learning Greek and Roman classical literature and mathematics.
 Additionally, an adult with such an education was considered mentally prepared for the world and its challenges.

 At first, it was believed that teaching modern languages was not useful for the development of mental discipline and so they were left out of the curriculum.
 When modern languages began to appear in school curricula in the 19th century, teachers taught them with the same grammar–translation method as was used for Classical Latin and Ancient Greek in the 18th century.
 Textbooks were therefore essentially copied for the modern language classroom.
-In the United States, the basic foundations of the method were used in most high school and college foreign language classrooms.